Local Explanations via Necessity and Sufficiency: Unifying Theory and Practice: Experiments

 \subsection{Counterfactuals}

 \paragraph{Adversarial examples: spam emails.}

 R2I sufficiency answers questions of the form, ``What would be sufficient for the model to predict $y$?''.
 This is particularly valuable in cases with unfavorable outcomes $y'$.
-Inspired by adversarial interpretability approaches \citep{ribeiro2018semantically, lakk_fool_lime}, we train an MLP classifier on the \texttt{SpamAssassin} dataset and search for minimal factors sufficient to relabel a sample of spam emails as non-spam.
+Inspired by adversarial interpretability approaches \citep{ribeiro2018semantically, lakk_fool_lime}, we train an MLP classifier on the \texttt{SpamAssassins} dataset and search for minimal factors sufficient to relabel a sample of spam emails as non-spam.
 Our examples follow some patterns common to spam emails: received from unusual email addresses, includes suspicious keywords such as \textsc{enlargement} or \textsc{advertisement} in the subject line, etc. We identify minimal changes that will flip labels to non-spam with high probability.
-Options include altering the incoming email address to more common domains, and changing the subject or first sentences (see Tables \ref{tab:spam_game_refs}).
+Options include altering the incoming email address to more common domains, and changing the subject or first sentences (see Table \ref{tab:spam_game_refs}).
 These results can improve understanding of both a model's behavior and a dataset's properties.

 \paragraph{Diverse counterfactuals.} Our explanatory measures can also be used to secure algorithmic recourse.
 For this experiment, we benchmark against DiCE \citep{mothilal2020_dice}, which aims to provide diverse recourse options for any underlying prediction model.
 We illustrate the differences between our respective approaches on the \texttt{Adult} dataset \citep{AdultInc96}, using an MLP and following the procedure from the original DiCE paper.